Havering Museum

 Havering Museum is a local museum located in the town of Romford, in the London Borough of Havering.
 It is primarily focused on the studies and artifacts from the five towns that encompass the borough of Havering.
 Located in what remains of the old Ind Coope Romford Brewery, it is one of the last reminders of Romford's brewing history.
-Completely volunteer run, the museum is self-funded through various Events, Groups and Sponsors.
-Relating to the history of the London Borough of Havering, providing a home for exhibits of Havering's past defining what makes Havering Havering, celebrating the achievements of local people past and present.
+Completely volunteer run, the museum is self-funded.

 History

-The Museum started out as the thought of local historian Ian Wilkes who in 2000 formed Friends Of Havering Museum, the hard work and determination of local people in 2008 grew partnership with the London Borough of Havering the project received a Heritage Lottery Fund grant, opening in May 2010.
+The museum started out as the thought of local historian Ian Wilkes who in 2000 formed Friends Of Havering Museum, the hard work and determination of local people in 2008 grew partnership with the London Borough of Havering the project received a Heritage Lottery Fund grant, opening in May 2010.

-Activities

-The Museum has many activities which it runs throughout the course of the year.
-These range from its Wednesday and Thursday Variety club and its Friday Reminiscence group.
-It hosts a series of internal talks relating to exhibits that are running at the time along with Events for both the general public and the Friends of Havering Museum.
-It showcases many local resident exhibits, ranging from local artists to the Havering Quilters along with the Museum's very own Photographic Group.
-It caters for children during the six weeks with a series of Family Fun day activities and attempts to reach out to local schools.

-There are separate exhibits for five localities in the borough:
+There are separate displays for five localities in the borough: